 I keep these items in a container in the trunk.
 Home Depot, lowes, and Harbor Freight have great such containers.

 Jumper Cables or Jumper battery- Don’t rely on someone else having cables to give you a jump.
 I use mine more to give others a jump.

 Flashlight- Always have a flashlight in your vehicles, preferably in the glove compartment.
 I store the batteries outside the flashlight for longer storage life.
 I prefer a flashlight with a magnet or hook, incase you need it to work under the hood.
 I love this one: Amazon Link

 Electrical tape- Many uses.

-Tie down straps- These come more in handy for every day use, but always good to have on hand.
+Tie down straps- At least a couple.
+These come more in handy for every day use, but always good to have on hand.
 I love the ratchet type straps.

 Gloves- Always protect your hands.
 Never know when you’re going to be digging out or working on your vehicles.

 Blankets- I always keep a couple in each vehicle.
 My wife and kids use these all the time, summer, winter, doesn't matter.
 They are a must in my vehicles.

 Tire plug kit- Very simple to use and will fix most tire leaks.
 These may be temporary fixes, but they will get you to a place that can fix it.
 I've had to use them before.

 First Aid Kit- A must.
 Do your own research and get something.
 I like the kits from www.mymedic.com.
 I have the "MyFAK" model in each of my vehicles, but "The Solo" would work as well.